y-C-x/OceanView2Excel-and-Process/README.md

 ---

 update Ver.
-8.1
+8.1 & 8.2

 ---
 New feature:

-Allow users to rewrite the data during measurement if they miss or copy the wrong data from Ocean View
+* Allow users to rewrite the data during measurement if they miss or copy the wrong data from Ocean View

+* Change the filename of processed file from 'processing' to 'processed'
 ---

 Run the main.m to proceed.